dst-ws22/website/_sources/docs/course-syllabus.md

 -   There is no late work accepted for *application exercises*, since these are designed to help you prepare for homeworks.

--   There is no late work policy for *exams* (they need to be completed in a specific timeframe)

--   Projects may be submitted up to 2 days late.
-There will be a 25% deduction for each 24-hour period the project is late.
+-   Project taks may be submitted up to 2 days late.
+There will be a 25% deduction for each 24-hour period the project task is late.

 If there are important circumstances that prevent you from completing a lab or homework assignment by the stated due date, you may email me at [kirenz@hdm-stuttgart.de](mailto:kirenz@hdm-stuttgart.de) before the deadline.